Traditional Edo cuisine

 We also have inherited Miyazawa’s prized tradition of one-of-a-kind desserts, and we try to emphasize fruit-based desserts.

-Please make reservations in advance to ensure the best service.
+Please make a reservation in advance to ensure the best service.

-When making a reservation, please inform our staff if there are any ingredients you would prefer not to be served or if you have any food allergies.
+When making the reservation, please inform our staff if there are any ingredients you would prefer not to be served or if you have any food allergies.